sap-tutorials/Tutorials/tutorials/btp-app-prepare-btp/btp-app-prepare-btp.md

 1. Select your **Global Account** and then the **Subaccount** to which you want to deploy your service and application.

-2. On the subaccount page, gather all the data to log in to Cloud Foundry (CF):
+2. On the subaccount page, gather all the data to log in to Cloud Foundry (CF).

     - `API Endpoint`
     - `Org Name`